ssgupta0/feature_search/README.md

 # feature_search
-CS170 project 2

 Introduction
 This project uses a wrapper of a feature search around K-folding forwards search and backwards elimination of a nearest neighbor algorithm to find which feature sets are most applicable to determining what class one of the given objects is.
+Input files must have classification on left most collumn, and each feature set for n collumns.